 Conway National Park

 To the south of Shute Harbour lies the Conway National Park.
 It can be accessed by following Shute Harbour Road to the park's day-use area and from Whitsunday Drive which heads north from Shute Harbour.

 Conway National Park has a total of eight walking tracks through a variety of vegetation types including lowland rainforest, mangroves and open forest.
 One of the best hikes is up the Mt Rooper track, where hard work is rewarded with spectacular views of the Whitsunday Passage and islands.
 There is a popular camping area at Swamp Bay which you can access on foot or by boat.

 Picnic at Snows Beach

 Snow's Beach is located under Lions Lookout.
-It’s a lovely spot and is also a dog-friendly beach.
-Barbecue facilities and picnic tables are also available so you can soak up the scenery.
+It’s a lovely sheltered beach and is also dog-friendly.
+Barbecue facilities and picnic tables are available so you can soak up the scenery.

 As the crow flies Shute Harbour is 19.1 km to Hamilton Island.
 This takes 35 minutes by ferry and depending on the conditions it takes approximately an hour by yacht.

 Whitsunday Rent A Yacht's position in Shute Harbour provides a unique starting point for a charter holiday as well as being the closest mainland port to the Whitsunday Islands.
 Our base's private jetty and moorings offer a comfortable location for a pre charter sleep-aboard.

 Our charterers are invited to take full advantage of our jetty and on-shore amenities at any time during their charter, free of charge.
 All provisioning companies and supermarkets deliver to our jetty, so there is no need to pay marina fees elsewhere to restock.